METARCHY/about_metarchy/docs/metarchy-rules.md

 ### 3. Actors (4 Types per Player)
 Actors are sent to Locations to create values.
 - 👔 **Politician** (Players can only send Politician to the Square and University locations.)
-A Politician in the Square or University location creates the Value - Power Token.
+  - A Politician in the Square or University location creates the Value - Power.
-If two or more Politicians are in the Square or University location, a Conflict occurs between the Politicians.
+  - If two or more Politicians are in the Square or University Location, a Conflict occurs between the Politicians.
-A Conflict between Politicians is resolved via a quick Rock-Scissors-Paper resolution: Those who Win - stay in the location, those who Lose - leave the location.
-If a Conflict between Politicians results in a Draw, resolve the Conflict again via a quick Rock-Scissors-Paper resolution.
-This continues until only one Politician remains in the location.
-Only the player who owns the Politician remaining in the location receives the Value - Power Token.
+  - For each Politician, the Conflict Outcome can be Win, Lose or Draw.
+  - If Outcome is Win - Politician returns to Player-owner with Value Power.
+  - If Outcome is Lose - Politician returns to Player-owner without anything.
+  - If Outcome is Draw, players need to Resolve the Conflict until Outcome of the Conflict Win-Lose.
 - 🧑🔬 **Scientist** (Players can only send Scientist to the Theater and University Locations.)
-A Scientist in the Theater or University Location produces the Value - Knowledge Token.
+  - A Scientist in the Theater or University Location produces the Value - Knowledge.
-If two or more Scientists are in the Theater or University Location, a Conflict occurs between the Scientists.
+  - If two or more Scientists are in the Theater or University Location, a Conflict occurs between the Scientists.
-A Conflict between Scientists is resolved via a quick Rock-Scissors-Paper resolution: Those who Win - stay in the location, those who Lose - leave the location.
-If a Conflict between Scientists results in a Draw, all Scientists Actors remain in the Location, and the Conflict no longer occurs.
-All Players who own Actor - Scientist remaining in the Location receive the Value - Knowledge Token.
+  - For each Scientist, the Conflict Outcome can be Win, Lose or Draw.
+  - If Outcome is Win - Scientist returns to Player-owner with Value Knowledge.
+  - If Outcome is Lose - Scientist returns to Player-owner without anything.
+  - If Outcome is Draw, players don't need to Resolve the Conflict.
+All Scientists return to Player-owners with Value Knowledge. ("Draw between Scientists" is the same as "All Scientists Win")
 - 🧑🎨 **Artist** (Players can only send Artist to the Theater and Square Locations.)
-An Artist in the Theater or Square Location creates the Value - Art Token.
+  - An Artist in the Theater or Square Location creates the Value - Art.
-If two or more Artists are in the Theater or Square Location, a Conflict occurs between the Artists.
+  - If two or more Artists are in the Theater or Square Location, a Conflict occurs between the Artists.
-A Conflict between Artists is resolved via a quick Rock-Scissors-Paper resolution: Those who Win - stay in the location, those who Lose - leave the location.
-If a Conflict between Artists results in a Draw, all Actors and Artists leave the Location, and players don't receive the Value - Art Token.
+  - For each Artist, the Conflict Outcome can be Win, Lose or Draw.
+  - If Outcome is Win - Artist returns to Player-owner with Value Art.
+  - If Outcome is Lose - Artist returns to Player-owner without anything.
+  - If Outcome is Draw, players don't need to Resolve the Conflict.
+All Artists return to Player-owners without anything. ("Draw between Artists" is the same as "All Artists Lose")
-- 🤖 **Robot** (Players can send an Actor-Robot to any of three Locations: Factory, Power Plant, or Dump.
+- 🤖 **Robot** (Players can send an Actor-Robot to these Locations: Factory, Power Plant, or Dump.)
-A Robot in the Factory Location produces three units of rescourses - Product.
+  - A Robot in the Factory Location produces three units of Rescourses - Product.
-A Robot in the Power Plant Location produces three units of rescourses - Electricity.
+  - A Robot in the Power Plant Location produces three units of Rescourses - Electricity.
-A Robot in the Dump Location produces three units of rescourses - Recycling.
+  - A Robot in the Dump Location produces three units of Rescourses - Recycling.
-If two or more Actor-Robots are in the Factory, Power Plant, or Dump Location, a Conflict occurs between the Robots.
+  - If two or more Actor-Robots are in the Factory, Power Plant, or Dump Location, a Conflict occurs between the Robots.
-A Conflict between Robots is resolved via a quick Rock-Scissors-Paper resolution: Those who Win - stay in the location, those who Lose - leave the location.
-If a Conflict between Robots is resolved with a Draw, all Actor-Robots remain in the Location, and the Conflict no longer occurs and players who own Actors - Robots that remain in the Location - receive rescourses - Product/Electricity/Recycling (depending on the Location), but in the amount of one unit, not three units.)
+  - For each Robot, the Conflict Outcome can be Win, Lose or Draw.
+  - If Outcome is Win - Robot returns to Player-owner with 3 Resources of Product/Electricity/Recycling (depending on the Location).
+  - If Outcome is Lose - Robot returns to Player-owner without anything.
+  - If Outcome is Draw - Robot returns to Player-owner with 1 Resource of Product/Electricity/Recycling (depending on the Location).

 ### 4. Arguments (4 Types)
-Every Actor needs to have an Argument when is sent to a Location.
-Other players don't knowwhich Actors and which Argument you chose.
+When Player send an Actor to Location, Player must give an Argument to Actor.
 - 🪨 **Rock** *(Loses to Paper.
 Wins against Scissors and Dummy.
 Draws against Rock).*
 - ✂️ **Scissors** *(Loses to Rock.
 Wins against Paper and Dummy.
 Draws against Scissors).*
 - 📄 **Paper** *(Loses to Scissors.
 Wins against Rock and Dummy.
 Draws against Paper).*